 NBA Playoffs: Suns' Devin Booker Speaks After Win Over Nuggets

-Devin Booker had 21 points and eight assists in Game 1's win over the Nuggets.
+Devin Booker and the Phoenix Suns beat the Denver Nuggets in Game 2.

-Devin Booker had an impressive 21 points and eight assists on Monday night during Game 1's 122-105 Suns win over the Nuggets in Phoenix.
+Devin Booker had 18 points and ten rebounds in the Suns 123-98 win over the Denver Nuggets in Phoenix.

+Post-game, Booker spoke to reporters after the Suns held the Nuggets under 100-points.

+"We just want to defend," Booker said post-game.
+"We know if we defend, we can get out in transition, and everything will happen how it's supposed to on the offensive end."

 The full presser can be watched here.